Bechara-Aad/Bechara-Aad/README.md

 - 👋 Hi, I’m @Bechara-Aad
 - 👀 Among some of my interests: music, philosophy, film, science, politics and fitness
 - 🌱 I’m currently learning JS and experimenting with HTML/CSS
-- 💞️ I will be looking to collaborate on projects & delivering to my prospective freelance clients
+- 💞️ I will be looking to collaborate on projects & delivering to my prospective clients
 - 📫 Im reachable at: bsharaaad@gmail.com
 - 💭 I find pleasure in starting stimulating discussions through my page www.instagram.com/thehumanisone